The team at Salt + Smoke have gathered together some common questions and trivia to help inform and enhance your knowledge.

 What are burnt end t-ravs?

 We make ravioli from scratch and then stuff them with burnt ends and cheddar, bread them and deep fry them.
-An STL specialty married with BBQ magic.
+A STL specialty married with BBQ magic.

 What's a popover?

-Its an eggy, airy, cheddar and bacon muffin that we serve with our platters.
-It is delicious!
+It’s an eggy, airy, cheddar and bacon muffin that we serve with our platters.
+It’s pretty delicious!

 Who makes your pies?

 We do!
-We make everything from scratch, in house from fries to pies!
+We make everything from scratch from fries to pies!

 What does BBQ is for Besties mean?

-BBQ is love and friendship, we hope you can taste the difference this loves makes and will become our bestie forever.
+BBQ is love and friendship, we hope you can taste the difference this love makes and will become our bestie forever.

 Describe your sauces.

-- Bestie – classic (sweet heat) and smokey
+- My Sweet Bestie: classic (sweet heat) and smokey

 - Hotangy – medium spicy vinegar wash

-- Mustarloina – tangy scratch made mustard bbq sauce
+- Mustarolina – tangy scratch made mustard bbq sauce

-- I can’t even – hot thai chili and apricot sauce (it won’t kill you though)
+- I Can’t Even – De Arbol chili and apricot sauce (it won’t kill you though)

-- White BBQ – an alabama white sauce that is egg based with horseradish and black pepper (by request only, when in store)
+- Alabama Ranch – an Alabama white sauce that is egg based with horseradish and black pepper (by request only, when in store)